VPeti1/CW-I/README.md

 ## It can debloat your computer with minimal hassle
 ## It can clean your computer

+# Known issues
+## Some WGET operations may not work on windows 10 (For example the debloater and cwcare)
+## The program dosnt contain a signature so most antivirus programs show a false positive

 # Additional repositories
 ## https://github.com/VPeti1/CWCare-I